Demographics of Iraq: Life expectancy at birth

+Average life expectancy at birth of the total population.

 Ethnicity

-Iraq's dominant ethnic group are Arabs, who account for more than three-quarters of the population.
+Iraq's dominant ethnic group is Arabs, who account for more than three-quarters of the population.

-According to the CIA World Factbook, citing a 1987 Iraqi government estimate, the population of Iraq is formed of 65% Arabs followed by 30% Kurds. and also Marsh Arabs.

-in addition, the estimate claims that other minorities form 5% of the country's population, including the Turkmen, Kaka'i, Bedouins, Roma, Assyrians/Chaldeans/Syriacs, Circassians, Mandaeans, and Persians.
+According to the CIA World Factbook, citing a 1987 Iraqi government estimate, the population of Iraq is formed of 75-80% Arabs (including Marsh Arabs) followed by 15-20% Kurds and other minorities form 5% of the country's population, including the Turkmen, Kaka'i, Bedouins, Roma, Assyrians, Circassians, Mandaeans, and Persians.

 However, the International Crisis Group points out that figures from the 1987 census, as well as the 1967, 1977, and 1997 censuses, "are all considered highly problematic, due to suspicions of regime manipulation" because Iraqi citizens were only allowed to indicate belonging to either the Arab or Kurdish ethnic groups; consequently, this skewed the number of other ethnic minorities, such as Iraq's third largest ethnic group – the Turkmen.

 Languages

 Arabic and Kurdish are the two official languages of Iraq.
 Arabic is taught across all schools in Iraq, however in the north the Kurdish language is the most spoken.
 Eastern Aramaic languages, such as Syriac and Mandaic are spoken, as well as the Iraqi Turkmen language, and various other indigenous languages.

 Kurdish, including several dialects, is the second largest language and has regional language status in the north of the country.
-Aramaic, in antiquity spoken throughout the whole country, is now only spoken by the Assyrian Chaldean minority.
-The Iraqi Turkmen dialect is spoken in parts of northern iraq, numerous languages of the Caucasus are also spoken by minorities, notably the Chechen community.
+Aramaic, in antiquity spoken throughout the whole country, is now only spoken by the Assyrian minority, in distinct dialects that differ from church affiliation and geographic origin.
+The Iraqi Turkmen dialect is spoken in parts of northern Iraq, numerous languages of the Caucasus are also spoken by minorities, notably the Chechen community.

 Religions

-According to the CIA World Factbook, 98-99% of Iraqis follow Islam: 61-64% Shia and 29-34% Sunni.
-Christianity accounts for 1–2%, and the rest practice Yazidis, Mandaeism, and other religions.
+The CIA World Factbook estimated in 2015 that between 95-98% of Iraqis followed Islam, with 61-64% being Shia and 29-34% being Sunni.
+Christianity accounted for 2%, and the rest (1-4%) practiced Yazidism, Mandaeism, and other religions.

 While there has been voluntary relocation of many Christian families to northern Iraq, recent reporting indicates that the overall Christian population may have dropped by as much as 50 percent since the fall of Saddam Hussein in 2003, with many fleeing to Syria, Jordan, and Lebanon (2010 estimate).
 The percentage of Christians has fallen from 6% in 1991 or 1.5 million to about one third of this.
 Estimates say there are 500,000 Christians in Iraq.

 Nearly all Iraqi Kurds identify as Sunni Muslims.
-A survey in Iraq concluded that "98% of Kurds in Iraq identified themselves as Sunnis and only 2% identified as Shias".
+A 2014 survey in Iraq concluded that "98% of Kurds in Iraq identified themselves as Sunnis and only 2% identified as Shias".
 The religious differences between Sunni Arabs and Sunni Kurds are small.
 While 98 percent of Shia Arabs believe that visiting the shrines of saints is acceptable, 71 percent of Sunni Arabs did and 59 percent of Sunni Kurds support this practice.
 About 94 percent of the population in Iraqi Kurdistan is Muslim.

-Demographic statistics

-The following demographic statistics are from the CIA World Factbook, unless otherwise indicated.